AustinKent/bbgm-ads/integrations/bbgm.md

         });
     });

+`bbgmAds.init` returns a promise that resolves when it's done, in case you want to do something after.

-If there are some users you want to have no ads, just don't call `bbgmAds.init` for those users.
+As mentioned above, if there are some users you want to have no ads, just don't call `bbgmAds.init` for those users.

 ## Refresh ads

-To refresh banner ads (such as on subsequent page loads):
+To refresh banner ads (such as on subsequent page loads in a single page app):

     bbgmAds.cmd.push(() => {
       bbgmAds.refresh();
     });

 `bbgmAds.refresh` will do nothing unless `bbgm.init` has finished, so don't worry about keeping track of that.

+Visible ads will automatically refresh every 60 seconds, so there is no need for you to trigger ad refreshes based on a time interval.

 ## ads.txt